What’s the difference between a FNP and NP?

 What are the highest paid nurse practitioners?

 The top 10 percentile of nurse practitioners make more than $150,000, according to the Bureau of Labor Statistics.
 It can vary quite a bit by your state of employment.
-In California, for instance, the average annual salary for a nurse practitioner is $133,780.
+In California, for instance, the average annual salary for a nurse practitioner is higher than in other states.
 These estimates also depend on your specialty, professional experience, development of your skills, and place of employment–hospitals, clinics or physician’s offices.

 Can an FNP work in urgent care?